guillemborrell/thermopy/readme.md

 ## Changelog:

-v0.5.3:
+v0.5.3 (ongoing):

-	- Merged with original thermopy and discarding the 'thermopy3' name
+	- Merged with original thermopy and discarded the 'thermopy3' name.

+	- Added meaningful docstrings to every package, module, class, method and function.

+	- Uniformized docstrings to comply with google docstrings style.

+	- Improved compliance with PEP 257 and PEP 8.

+	- Migrated documentation to sphinx (pdf will no longer be available).

 v0.5.2: